 - Specialist (English only)

-- Tunnels EU minimum safety requirements for tunnels ensure that they are adequate for the volume of traffic and have emergency exits to prevent them from becoming death traps in an accident.
+- Road Tunnels EU minimum safety requirements for tunnels ensure that they are adequate for the volume of traffic and have emergency exits to prevent them from becoming death traps in an accident.

 - Stakeholder conference (June 2014) - conclusions